Photo Courtesy of Carol Sharpe

 Why not consider purchasing a new rose bush for that special person on

-After all, a bush will provide blooms that can be enjoyed all summer long
+all, a bush will provide blooms that can be enjoyed all summer long and even

 Many local nurseries still have a nice selection available, so check it

-If you have any questions, please visit the Ask the Experts tab and send
+you have any questions, please visit the Ask the Experts link and send us your

 Remember, the only dumb question is the one not asked.